iterative/dvc.org/content/docs/start/metrics-parameters-plots.md

 ```

 It'll analyze the changes, use existing <abbr>run-caches</abbr>, and execute
-only the commands which are needed to produce new results (model, metrics,
+only the commands that are needed to produce new results (model, metrics,
 plots).

 The same logic applies to other possible adjustments — edit source code, update